jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Access to the internet for all of its resources
 * Time to think, design and implement
 * An IDE that will catch our syntax errors immediately
-* The ability to experiment with soltuions
+* The ability to experiment with solutions

 The interviewer may throw you a curve ball.
 It may be a problem, for which don't even know how or where to start.